 Contagion, isolation, shutdowns and job losses — in just a few weeks, the coronavirus has dramatically changed our lives.
 And, with no quick return to normality in sight, the virus has started taking a toll on our mental health.

 Nearly 40% of Americans are feeling anxious about the coronavirus pandemic, according to a recent survey from the University of Southern California.
-Another survey, conducted by Axios-Ipsos between March 13-16, reported that nearly a third of American adults said their mental health had worsened because of the coronavirus.
+Another survey, conducted by Axios-Ipsos in March, reported that nearly a third of American adults said their mental health had worsened because of the coronavirus.
 Continued social distancing will only increase the emotional toll, the survey concluded.

 How can we care for our mental health in these unprecedented times, while also supporting those around us?
 We asked local therapists Carmen Schmidt Benedetti and Doreen Van Leeuwen for advice.